|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 328' x 50' x 4" x 8' 3"

 6 × 20mm guns

 John Innes 2002

 Built in the Navy shipyard in Norfolk Naval Yard, Virginia.
 Laid down August 21, 1942 LST-1 Class Tank Landing Ship.
-Launched November 8, 1942.
+Launched November 8, 1942 as USS LST-342.
 Commissioned December 31, 1942 with Lt Edward S. McCluskey in command.

-On July 18, 1943 LST-342 was in Blanche Channel off New Georgia hit by a torpedo fired by Japanese submarine RO-106 at roughly Lat 9° 3' S Long 158° 11' E. The explosion broke the ship into two sections with the stern section sinking immediately while the bow remained afloat.
+On July 18, 1943 while in Blanche Channel off New Georgia spotted by Japanese submarine RO-106 and torpedoed at roughly Lat 9° 3' S Long 158° 11' E. The explosion broke the ship into two sections with the stern section sinking immediately while the bow remained afloat.
 The bow was towed to Purvis Bay (Tokio Bay) off Florida Island (Nggela Sule) and beached.
 Afterwards, usable equipment was salvaged then abandoned.

 NARA "USS LST-342 - Torpedoing U.S.S.
 L.S.T.
 342 - 0130 Love July 18, 1943" pages 1-10